ripleymj/pswebhacks/LinuxFilter/README.md

 handles which had already been opened.

 In 2.6.23, this functionality was moved to the prctl() syscall, and the /proc interface was removed.
-This version saw very limited use.
+Version 1 saw very limited use.

 ### Seccomp version 2

 In kernel 3.5, the ability to specify your own functionality via a BPF program was added, also via prctl().
 You may remember the Berkeley Packet Filter (BPF) from programs like tcpdump.
 BPF is a type of virtual machine that allows small, provably safe programs to be loaded into the kernel.
-With tcpdump, they match specified packets and forward them back to userland.
+With tcpdump, these programs match specified packets and forward them back to userland.
 With seccomp, they match syscalls and allow or deny them.
-Because its operations mainly consist of load, compare, and jump you may recognize more as a type of assembly language.
+Because BPF operations mainly consist of load, compare, and jump, you may recognize more as a type of assembly language.

 ### Seccomp version 3